toolkit-for-ynab/toolkit-for-ynab/README.md

 2. Install [node](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/en/docs/install#windows-tab) (tested with node-v6.9.1 and yarn-v0.24.6).
 You can manage different versions of Node with [nvm](https://github.com/creationix/nvm).
 3. Install Python 2.7 (Kango requires 2.7 specifically) in your path so it's accessible with just plain `python`.
 4. Run `yarn install` within the folder you cloned.
 This will install all the dependencies needed for the project.
-5. Run `./build` from within the folder you cloned which will build the toolkit.
+5. Run `./build` from within the folder you cloned which will build the toolkit, or run `./watch` which will monitor the project directory for changes and build automatically.
 6. Finished extensions for each platform are available in the `output` directory.
 7. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file.